-- ❖ To equip the undergraduate students with a sound knowledge of the fundamental principles involved in the study of Nutrition and Dietetics. - ❖ To produce graduates that would make impact in the diverse fields of human endeavor considering the ubiquitous nature of food and the wide - ranging applications of the knowledge of Nutrition and Dietetics. - ❖ To provide focus for a career in various fields of applied science including medicine, pharmacy, bio-mining, biotechnology, industrial production, environmental manage teaching, industrial production, medical, - Hospital and environmental management, agriculture.
+- ❖ To equip the undergraduate students with a sound knowledge of the fundamental principles involved in the study of Nutrition and Dietetics. - ❖ To produce graduates who would create an impact in the diverse fields of human endeavor considering the ubiquitous nature of food and the wide - ranging applications of the knowledgeof Nutrition and Dietetics. - ❖ To provide focus for a career in various fields of applied science including Food Industries, Medical Coding, Research Institution, Hospital Administration, Food Service Sectors, Free Lancing, Health Sectors, Quality Control, Biotechnology, Government and Non-Government agencies.